 Like STM, Nano USM utilizes a focus-by-wire or electrical manual focus design (vs. a direct gear-driven system).
 The manual focus ring electronically controls the focus of the lens.
 FTM (Full Time Manual) focusing is supported in AF mode with the camera in One Shot Drive Mode, but the shutter release must be half-pressed for the focus ring to become active.
 Note that FTM does not work if electronic manual focusing is disabled in the camera's menu (if this option is present).
 The lens' switch must be in the "MF" position and the camera meter must be on/awake for conventional manual focusing to be available.

-Manual focus adjustments are smooth and solidly centered with no unusual framing shift happening.
+The manual focus ring has an ideal resistance and adjustments are smooth and solidly centered with no unusual framing shift happening.
 Only slight subject magnification/framing changes are seen in full extent focus range changes.

 This lens maintains (naturally or, more likely, electronically) the proper focus distance throughout the entire zoom range (parfocal).
 Change the focal length after focusing and it appears to remain properly set.